brightzheng100/vi-people-counting-example/IEAM.md

-# Edge Device & Service Management By IBM Edge Application Manager (IEAM)
+# Embrace Edge Computing By Adopting IBM Edge Application Manager (IEAM)

-The intent of this doc is to walk you through how to build an Edge Node and run all the demo services whitin it.
+The intent of this doc is to walk you through how to build an Edge Node and run the demo services within it.
-And you can imagine how easily to roll out such Edge Nodes to many sites, which is the amazing part of IEAM: to manage edge devices, at scale.
+And you can imagine how easily to roll out such Edge Nodes to many sites, which is one of the amazing part of IEAM: to manage edge services, at scale.

 ## Architecture